Dreamer

 There proudly weathering all the scores of time;

-Whispered endearments affirmed in final breath:
+Whispered endearments affirmed in final breaths:

 ‘My sweet, I’ll see you soon in paradise.’